elpy1/bbtrigger/README.md

 To set a variable as secure ':s' is appended: `--var key:value:s`

-This script uses Bitbucket's application tokens for authentication.
+This script uses Bitbucket's app authorisation tokens for authentication.
 You can input this interactively by only specifying your username with `--user`.
 Alternatively, specify both username and password/token if run programmatically: `--user username:token`.